Rule 46: Practice Before the Court and Representation

 (1) General appearance.

-(B) Secretary's Representatives.
-Each practitioner representing the Secretary shall submit for filing with the Court and serve on the appellant, no later than the date on which the Secretary files the record before the agency, a notice of appearance.
-The Secretary may substitute a practitioner of record at any time by submitting for filing with the Court and serving on the appellant a notice of appearance of the new practitioner.
+(C) Secretary's Representatives.
+Each practitioner representing the Secretary shall submit for filing with the Court and serve on all parties in the case , no later than the date of the first filing submitted by the Secretary, a notice of appearance.
+The Secretary may substitute a practitioner of record at any time by submitting for filing with the Court and serving on all parties a notice of appearance of the new practitioner.

-(C) Appearance by a Non-Attorney Practitioner.
+(D) Appearance by a Non-Attorney Practitioner.
 Each notice of appearance and pleading submitted for filing by a non-attorney practitioner shall include the name, address, and signature of the responsible supervising attorney under subsection (a)(2)(A) or the identification of the employing organization under subsection (a)(2)(B).

-(E) Appearance by an Organization Prohibited.
+(F) Appearance by an Organization Prohibited.
 With the exception of an organization operating under the provisions of Public Law No. 102-229, see Practitioner's Note to Rule 5, an appearance may not be made in the name of a law firm or other organization.

-(F) Appearance in a Particular Case.
-On motion and a showing of good cause, and submission of a completed application, the Court may permit any attorney or non-attorney practitioner not admitted to practice before the Court, or any other person in exceptional circumstances, to appear on behalf of a party or amicus curiae for the purposes of a particular case.
+(G) Appearance in a Particular Case.
+On motion and a showing of good cause, and submission of a completed application, the Court may permit any attorney or non-attorney practitioner not admitted to practice before the Court, or any other person in exceptional circumstances, to appear on behalf of a party, prospective party, movant, or amicus curiae for the purposes of a particular case.
 Whenever a person makes an appearance under this subsection, the person will be deemed to have conferred disciplinary jurisdiction upon the Court for any alleged misconduct in the course of, in the preparation for, or in connection with any proceeding in that case.
 Each attorney and non-attorney practitioner generally is limited to one appearance under this subsection.
-Except as permitted by the Court, any subsequent appearances shall be made under Rule 46(a) (1) (Admission of Attorneys to Bar of Court) or (a)(2) (Admission of Non-Attorneys to Practice).
+Except as permitted by the Court, any subsequent appearances shall be made under Rule 46(a)(1) (Admission of Attorneys to Bar of Court) or (a)(2) (Admission of Non-Attorneys to Practice).

-(G) Appearance by Law Students.
+(H) Appearance by Law Students.

 (i) General.
-An eligible law student, with the written consent of the appellant and the attorney of record, who is a member of the bar of the Court, may appear in the Court as the Court may allow.
+An eligible law student, with the written consent of the client and the attorney of record, who is a member of the bar of the Court, may appear in the Court as the Court may allow.

 (ii) Participation defined.
 An eligible law student may participate in the preparation of briefs and other documents to be filed in the Court, but such briefs or documents shall be signed by the attorney of record.
 The student may also participate in oral argument with leave of the Court, but only in the presence of the attorney of record.
 The attorney of record shall personally assume professional responsibility for the law student's work and for supervising the quality of his or her work.
 The attorney shall be familiar with the case and prepared to supplement or correct any written or oral statement made by the student.